How to Design a Website: A Step-by-Step Guide from Idea to Launch

 - Customer support.
 See what channels the developer offers to provide help with the theme.
 Many offer user guides, documentation, or email support.

 As for website builders like Zyro or Squarespace, the templates usually come provided for free in a dedicated library.

 All the templates in Zyro Website Builder’s collection have a modern and responsive design from the get-go.
-They come in various industry categories, ranging from eCommerce and photography to basic landing pages.
+They come in various industry categories, ranging from eCommerce and photography websites to basic landing pages.